Bearer/bearer/docs/explanations/reports.md

 Bearer can generate two types of reports about your codebase, all from the same underlying scan.

-## Summary Report
+## Security Report

 [Rules](/reference/rules) are the core feature of Bearer.
 The security report allows you to quickly see security risks and vulnerabilities in your codebase.
 The report breaks down rule violations by severity level: Critical, High, Medium, Low, Warning.
 These levels help you prioritize issues and fix the most important issues.
 This report is Bearer's default report type.

 For each violation, the report includes the affected file and, when possible, the line of code and a snippet of the surrounding code.
-Here's an excerpt from the summary report run on our [example publishing app](https://github.com/Bearer/bear-publishing):
+Here's an excerpt from the security report run on our [example publishing app](https://github.com/Bearer/bear-publishing):

 ```txt
 $ bearer scan .